About Astrid Riecken Photography

 Astrid Riecken is an award-wining documentary and fine-art photographer, based in Washington, D.C., and New York City.
 Since August 2016, Riecken additionally holds a position as adjunct professor at the Corcoran School of the Arts and Design of the George Washington University where she teaches advanced photojournalism.

 Riecken started her photographic career in her native Hamburg, Germany.
-In 1993, she transferred from the University of Hamburg to San Francisco State University, where she graduated at the top of her class with a Bachelor in Fine Arts in 1998.
+In 1993, she transferred from the University of Hamburg to San Francisco State University, where she graduated at the top of her class (Cum Laude) with a Bachelor in Fine Arts in 1998.

 Riecken has won numerous awards in Picture of the Year International (Poyi), National Press Photographers Association's Best of Photography (BOP) and the White House News Photographers Association (WHNPA) competition “The Eyes of History” in which she was named "Photographer of the Year" in 2014.
 Riecken was also a participant in the Eddie Adams Workshop and was twice a finalist for the William Randolph Hearst National College Journalism Competition and the recipient of the NPPA Joseph Ehrenreich scholarship and the Greg Robinson Memorial scholarship.
 In 2016, Riecken was named Outstanding Journalism Alumna by SFSU.